nrfconnect/sdk-nrf/doc/nrf/protocols/zigbee/qsg.rst

 Set up the software
 *******************

-The following steps are a simplified version of the |NCS|'s :ref:`gs_assistant` procedure.
+The following steps are a simplified version of the |NCS|'s :ref:`auto_installation` procedure.

 To set up the required software, complete the following steps: